dentarg/auth0-blog/_posts/2017-02-15-web-components-how-to-craft-your-own-custom-components.markdown

 ![Webcomponent Juicy Editor](https://cdn.auth0.com/blog/webcomponent/editor.png)

+Follow the [documentation here](https://github.com/juicy/juicy-ace-editor) to install and run it in your web browser.

 It is that simple.
 Now we have a code editor in our browser by just importing a *Web Component*.
 Whoop!
 Whoop!

 Now, let's go through the *Web Components* specifications in order to know how to create a custom component, starting from `Custom Elements`.